• Image

 6. The entire property is a love letter to storytelling

 From the plaques to the pathways, from the resorts to the ride queues, Disney is built on the belief that stories matter.
-They shape us, anchor us, and give us places to return to.
+Those stories shape us, anchor us, and give us places to return to.
+And the real magic with Disney isn't just walking down Main Street; it's the fact that a visit is a break from the rest of the world because the story lives here.